hassib-ashouri/cs157a/README.md

 5. Task 5:

-6. Task 6:(Display the proportion of total price for items sold on sale with the total sales in general.)
+6. Task 6:
-	SELECT P.product_id, product_name, OP.quantity as OrderQuantity
+	SELECT P.product_id, product_name, OP.quantity as OrderQuantity, PHO.quantity as OnSaleStatus
 	FROM Orders_Has_Products OP
             INNER JOIN Products_Has_Options PHO ON ( OP.product_id = PHO.product_id and OP.option_id = PHO.option_id)
             INNER JOIN Product P ON (OP.product_id = P.product_id)
-	WHERE on_sale=1
+	WHERE PHO.quantity = 1

 7. Task 7: (Display a report of products on sale.)
-	SELECT P.product_id, product_name
+	 SELECT P.product_id as ProductID, product_name as ProductName, O.option_id as OptionID,O.option_name as OptionName, OP.quantity as Quantity, on_sale, (OP.quantity * PHO.price) as TotalPrice
-	FROM  Product P
+   	   FROM Product P, Options O, Products_Has_Options PHO, Orders_Has_Products OP
-		Natural Join Products_Has_Options PHO
-	WHERE on_sale=1
+	   WHERE P.product_id = PHO.product_id
+	   	AND O.option_id = PHO.option_id
+	   	AND  P.product_id = OP.Product_id
+	   	AND on_sale = 1

 8. Task 8: (Common product in shopping cart: Report the common product in the shopping carts of Customers now for marketing purposes. )
           SELECT P.product_id, Op.option_id,product_name, option_name, Sum(CHP.quantity) as TotalQuantity